fcayci/vhdl-display-simulator/README.md

 ### Using ISIM

 1. create a project and import files in the `rtl` directory.
-2. add the testbench from `sim` directory and run the testbench. `rgb.txt` data should be generated under `debug` folder.
-This will take a couple seconds and will take around ~10MB space.
+2. add the testbench from `sim` directory and run the testbench for 10 ms.
+3. `rgb.txt` data should be generated under project `sim` folder.
-3. open `display.html` from `impl` folder in your browser, load `rgb.txt` data and hit `show screen` button.
+4. open `display.html` from `impl` folder in your browser, load the generated `rgb.txt` data and hit `show screen` button.

 ### Using GHDL